Back to BlogCompliance

 Staying Compliant: A Practical Checklist

-• Verify that your room categories have correct published rack rates configured
+• Verify that your room categories and package components have correct taxable values configured

-• Ensure meal plan rates are included in declared tariff calculations
+• Ensure mandatory meal plan rates are reviewed in threshold calculations

 • Confirm CGST/SGST split percentages display correctly on all invoices